-Table 11.
-Insects on Field Tobacco - Foliar Treatments (Cont'd) Insecticide and formulation Rate per acre Insect Thrips Acephate (Acephate AG) 75SP $^{2}/{3}$ to 1 lb (Acephate) 97UP 1/2 to 3/4 lb (Orthene) 97PE 1/2 to 3/4 lb Remarks and precautions: MOA = 1A.
+Table 10.
+Insects on Field Tobacco - Foliar Treatments (Cont'd)

+Insect Insecticide and formulation Rate per acre Thrips Acephate (Acephate AG) 75SP $^{2}/{3}$ to 1 lb (Acephate) 97UP 1⁄2 to 3⁄4 lb (Orthene) 97PE 1⁄2 to 3⁄4 lb Remarks and precautions: MOA = 1A.
 Apply as a spray in 10 to 50 gal/acre.
 Use highest rate for heavy infestations or if control was poor with previous application.
 Prime before treating.
 Foliar applications for thrips control are not effective for reducing tomato spotted wilt virus after the disease is observed. a Always read the insecticide label before use.
 Bifenthrin (Brigade/Capture) 2EC 4.0 to 6.4 fl oz Remarks and precautions: MOA = 3.
 Restricted use.
 Do not apply after layby.
-Lambda-cyhalothrin (Warrior) 1EC 1.9 to 3.8 fl oz (Karate with Zion, Warrior II) 2.1SC 0.96 to 1.92 fl oz Remarks and precautions: MOA = 3.
+Lambda-cyhalothrin 104-294 (Warrior) 1EC 1.9 to 3.8 fl oz 0.96 to 1.92 fl oz (Warrior II with Zeon,) 2.1SC 0.96 to 1.92 fl oz Remarks and precautions: MOA = 3.
 Restricted Use.
 Apply as a spray.
 Foliar applications for thrips control are not effective for reducing tomato spotted wilt virus after the disease is observed.
 There is a 40-day preharvest interval.
-Chlorantraniliprole (Coragen) 1.67SC Tobacco 3.5 to 7.5 fl oz splitworm/ Remarks and precautions: MOA = 28.
-Make no more than 4 potato applications per acre per season.
-Do not use an adjuvant. tuberworm Whitefringed No chemicals are currently registered for whitefringed beetle beetle control on tobacco.
+Tobacco splitworm/ potato tuberworm Chlorantraniliprole (Coragen) 1.67SC 3.5 to 7.5 fl oz Remarks and precautions: MOA = 28.
+Make no more than 4 applications per acre per season.
+Do not use an adjuvant.
+Whitefringed beetle No chemicals are currently registered for whitefringed beetle control on tobacco.
 In one trial, imidacloprid and thiamethoxam applied as tray drench and transplant water treatments provided good control.
 Remarks and precautions: Cultural control: Rotate tobacco with grass crops.
 Control legumes and broadleaf weeds.
 Do not plant tobacco after legumes in fields with a history of white-fringed beetle infestations. a Always read the insecticide label before use.